Edward Cullerton: Political career

 In 1871, Cullerton was elected an alderman of the Chicago Common Council for the 7th ward.
 He had been elected by a large majority.
 He continued to serve until 1876.
-Cullerton also simultaneously served as an Illinois State Senator, having been elected to that position in 1872, and assuming it in 1873.
+Cullerton also simultaneously served as an Illinois State Senator, having been elected to its 3rd district in 1872, holding the seat from 1873–1874.
 In the Illinois Senate he distinguished himself by standing as an opponent to the West Side Park Commissioners' taxation scheme, and also became well-versed in parliamentary procedure.
+From 1892–96, Cullerton served as the 2nd district member on the Illinois State Board of Equalization.

 In 1876, Cullerton was elected an alderman of what, that year, was renamed the Chicago City Council for the 6th ward.
 In 1888, he was redistricted to the 9th ward, where he served until 1892.
 During part of this tenure, he was Chairman of the Finance Committee.

 In 1898, Cullerton was again elected alderman for the 9th ward.
 He served until 1900.

 In 1901, Cullerton was elected alderman for the 11th ward.
 He served until his death in 1920.
 At the time of his death, having served as an alderman for a cumulative 48 years, he was the longest-serving alderman in the history of the Chicago City Council, a record he would continue to hold for many years.
 Cullerton died in his home on February 1, 1920, at the age of 78.

+In 1897, Cullerton unsuccessfully ran to rejoin the state assembly, seeking election to its 5th district seat.

-Cullerton had a reputation for being shrewd and for being quiet, giving birth to his nickname "Foxy Ed".
+Cullerton had a reputation for being shrewd and for being quiet, giving root to his nickname "Foxy Ed".
 He was despised by proponents of clean government, but well-liked by voters in his own ward.